 “The average Medicare person spends 120 hours in the healthcare system every year.
 That’s less than 5% or 6% of their waking hours,” he says.
 “So for 94, 95% of our waking hours, we’re in the world, and the doctor never has a clear picture of what’s going on out there.”
 He explains that all of the things that happen outside of the doctor’s office — diet, exercise, stress, relationships — have a much bigger impact on health than those short visits to the doctor, and that focusing on these factors has significant benefits, both in terms of individual health and costs to the insurer.

 The takeaway from Medicare Advantage is clear to Bertolini.
-The system needs to provide people with preventative healthcare and the social determinants of health rather than just treating acute problems.
-Providing support for food, transportation, heat, and socialization is the same investment as the cost of an ER visit.
+The system needs to provide people with preventative healthcare rather than just treating acute problems.
+Providing support for food, transportation, heat, and socialization is the same investment as the cost of one ER visit, and likely much more effective in the long-term.
 “What we need to do is fix that stuff.
 If we don’t, it doesn’t matter if the federal government is paying for everything,” he says.

 In order to achieve that goal, Bertolini says, healthcare needs to become outcome-oriented.
 That means putting the desired health goal first and the financing second, the reverse of our current system.
 “We need to say to people, when you’re worried about your health, come and talk to us and let’s have a conversation where people ask ‘What about my health is getting in the way of the life I want to lead?’” he says.
 “That will then steer you toward the type of people you should go see.
 And then, let’s put together a plan.”
 In this holistic insurance model, the financing gets worked out last rather than first, with people thinking about what they want and need to keep themselves well first, then shopping for the most effective plan based on that, not the other way around.

-Watch our full interview with Mark Bertolini to learn why he believes state-based licensure is the biggest barrier to coverage of integrative healthcare practitioners, the role that remote or telemedicine plays in healthcare reform, little-known ways that people can use their HSA/FSA accounts to access integrative medicine and preventative healthcare, why doctors need to be separated from the administrative aspects of healthcare, what we as consumers can do to advocate for a better system, what he sees as the biggest driver of health problems among Americans, whether he thinks COVID will change the financial approach of insurance companies, how an epidemic of hopelessness contributes to American health and life expectancy decline, and much more.
+Watch our full interview with Mark Bertolini to learn why he believes state-based licensure is the biggest barrier to coverage of integrative healthcare practitioners, the role that remote or telemedicine plays in healthcare reform, little-known ways that people can use their HSA/FSA accounts to access integrative medicine and preventative healthcare, what we as consumers can do to advocate for a better system, what he sees as the biggest driver of health problems among Americans, how an epidemic of hopelessness contributes to American health and life expectancy decline, and much more.

 You can also listen to our interview with Mark Bertolini on The WellBe Podcast.